callumSharman/portfolio/README.md

 ```
 { name: 'Projects', active: false }
 ```
-This make sure to include a div with the className of 'section' and an id corresponding to the given name, capitals are inconsequential.
+Then make sure to include a div with the className of 'section' and an id corresponding to the given name, capitals are inconsequential.